Joe-W-Davies/FBPredictor/README.md

 ### To-Do's: scraping
-* weigh up scraping more data v.s. not having expected-goals etc. for older years
+* weigh up scraping more data v.s. not having expected-goals etc. for older years [x] -> no real improvemnt (see `more_years` branch)
 * check if BundesLiga matches are somehow being scraped in EPL

 ### To-Do's: model training
 * remove hard coding on train/test split date
-* Plot inputs and make correlation map
+* Plot inputs and make correlation map (separate script?)
-* plot output scores
+* plot output scores (separate script?)
+* put plotting code into functions
 * Try different models
 * debug why some rows are lost in training join

 ### To-Do's: betting strategy
 * add script to simulate Kelly Criterion and Expected Value Analysis (and both being >0) for past games

+### To-Do's: general
+* fix issue with having to scrape data and re-run workflow each time you want to predict
+* clean up BorutaShap class
+* add docstrings